Sherlock-Lingyi-Zhang/DataChallenge_C1/README.md

-# DataChallenge_C1
+Capital One Data Challenge (Previous Version)

-This is my work on the Capital One Data Challenge in 2020.
-This analysis recently become non-confidential since the challenge per se has finally expired in August 2021 as a new data scenario has been introduced.
+This is my work on the Capital One Data Challenge in 2020, which was completed in less than 1 week.

+This analysis recently become NON-CONFIDENTIAL since the challenge per se has finally EXPIRED in August 2021 as a new scenario has been introduced.